Michelle B. Sabick, Ph.D.

 Credit will be granted for CLEP under the following conditions:

-The maximum number of credits that may be taken on a Pass/No Pass basis is eighteen (18), but not more than one course is permitted during any one semester.
+The maximum number of credits that may be taken on a pass/no pass basis is 18, but not more than one course is permitted during any one semester.

-These eighteen (18) credits may be taken under the following options:
+These 18 credits may be taken under the following options:

 A student may audit a course offered at Parks College with the following reservations: